 In addition to satisfying all degree requirements below, students should be familiar with the University's Academic Policies and Procedures.
 Students are encouraged to consult with their academic advisor or the Office of the Registrar if they have questions regarding any of the Academic Policies.
 Note: these policies may change from year to year and such changes apply to all future, current, continuing, and returning students.

 - The General Education Program is that portion of the curriculum in which the university addresses the knowledge, abilities, skills, habits, and dispositions of educated persons.
-All candidates for all bachelors degrees must satisfy the General Education Program Requirements.
+All bachelor's degree candidates must satisfy the General Education Program Requirements.

-- The General Baccalaureate Policies and Degree Requirements includes such requirements as total hours, upper-division, GPA, and residence requirements.
-All candidates for all bachelors degrees must satisfy the General Baccalaureate Degree Policies and Requirements.
+The General Baccalaureate Policies and Degree Requirements include such requirements as total hours, upper-division, GPA, and residence requirements.
+All bachelor's degree candidates must satisfy the General Baccalaureate Degree Policies and Requirements.

-- All candidates for the Bachelor of Arts degree must complete a 27-hour core of liberal arts courses.
+All Bachelor of Arts degree candidates must complete a 27-hour core of liberal arts courses.

-- All candidates for the Bachelor of Science in Education and Bachelor of Music Education degrees must satisfy all Teacher Education Program requirements.
+- All Bachelor of Science in Education and Bachelor of Music Education degree candidates must satisfy all Teacher Education Program requirements.